mubashir-irfan/graph_poc/README.md

 ## Design
 The frontend interface is written in Angular/TypeScript.
 Nearly all of the features are provided natively in the frontend application.
 For the purposes of demonstration, a Node app-let has been added which exposes an API for calculating a provided graph's page ranks.

 For the Backend app-let, API is exposed on endpoint `/api/graph/ranks`.
-It consumes a stringified JSON payload representing the graph in structure detailed in Implementation section.
+It consumes a stringified JSON payload representing the graph using the structure detailed in Implementation section.
 It returns an object with vertices as keys and ranks as values.

 ## Limitations
 - The Frontend demonstrates only Non-Weighted Graph Implementation completely.